Eshannaithani/UnityWeb3Login/README.md

 This plugin is created for WEB3 crypto wallet solution using Chain safe SDK for UNITY.

-Using the chain safe SDK, this Project will let you do wallet connections, transation, viewing NFTs etc in iOS, android and WebGl.
+Using the chain safe SDK, this Project will let you do wallet connections, transation, viewing NFTs etc in iOS, android.

 All these features and more will be added to this repo in comming days.